HR

 PURPOSE: This Policy is intended to provide means for addressing and resolving issues arising out of employee performance or conduct.

-SCOPE: This Policy and Procedure applies to all employees (reference D) of Larimer County and employees of the Office of the District Attorney, Eighth Judicial District, with the exception of employees of the Larimer County Sheriff's Office pursuant to Larimer County Policy BCC P# 15A (reference E).
+SCOPE: This Policy and Procedure applies to all employees (reference C) of Larimer County and employees of the Office of the District Attorney, Eighth Judicial District, with the exception of employees of the Larimer County Sheriff's Office.

 RESPONSIBILITY: The Human Resources Director administers this Policy.